libktx/ktx/app/README.md

 ### Alternatives

-There are some general purpose LibGDX utility libraries out there, but most lack first-class Kotlin support.
+There are some general purpose libGDX utility libraries out there, but most lack first-class Kotlin support.

-- [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) is a general purpose Guava-inspired LibGDX Java utilities library with some classes similar to `ktx-app`.
+- [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) is a general purpose Guava-inspired libGDX Java utilities library with some classes similar to `ktx-app`.
-- [LibGDX Markup Language](https://github.com/czyzby/gdx-lml/tree/master/lml) allows to build `Scene2D` views using HTML-like syntax.
+- [LML](https://github.com/czyzby/gdx-lml/tree/master/lml) allows building `Scene2D` views using HTML-like syntax.
 It also features a custom `ApplicationListener` implementation, which helps with managing `Scene2D` screens.
 - [Autumn MVC](https://github.com/czyzby/gdx-lml/tree/master/mvc) is a [Spring](https://spring.io/) inspired
-model-view-controller framework built on top of LibGDX.
+model-view-controller framework built on top of libGDX.
 It features its own `ApplicationListener` implementation, which initiates and handles annotated view instances.

 #### Additional documentation